AfridShaik/Sdlc_24_LTTS-Folks/1. Requirements/README.md

   --Student Management            :Facilitate student engagement with their peers and tutors.
 Allowing students to view personal details, schedules, academic results and more.

-  --Faculty management            :Provide academic staff with a portal to access their schedule, manage student grades & attendance and review their personal details.

-  --Compliance Reporting          :Reporting to relevant legislative bodies within region specific reporting native.

-  --Course Administration         :Manage, create, view and update courses.

-  --Manage Sessions and Attendance:Track and record attendance.

 ## Cost and Features
   - Time : Student Management System changes over a period of time in terms of Availability, Scalability.